 Of all Suzanne's perennials, only her Blackberry Lilies were competing heartedly with the Stilt Grass, and so, I guessed they too might be considered invasive.
 Maybe not!
 One of the joys of working with fellow gardeners is learning about unusual plants.
 Plus, how to remediate invasive

 Hello fellow readers, “Be sure you tickle the roots,” I coach new gardeners after carefully removing a plant from its pot.
-Using my fingers, or an edge of a trowel, I demonstrate how to loosen the roots to encourage them to spread.
-Sometimes a utility knife comes into play if a plant
+Using my fingers or an edge of a trowel, I demonstrate how to loosen the roots to encourage them to spread.
+Sometimes a utility knife comes into play

 Hello Fellow Readers, For several years now I’ve had two bales of peat moss in my potting shed.
 For the life of me I don’t recall where they came from.
 Perhaps a donation from a client when they moved?
 Sphagnum moss, or peat moss, is a genus of approximately 380 species.
 It’s a